-Home Services (99341-99350)
+Home or Residence Services (99341-99350)

-Services and care provided at the patient's home are coded from this subcategory.
-Code selection is based upon new or established patient status and the level of history, exam, and MDM provided.
-Time may be used to select a level of E/M when counseling or coordination of care dominate the service.
+Services and care provided at the patient's home or residence are coded from this subcategory.
+Code selection is based upon new or established patient status and the time or MDM provided.

-Prolonged Services (99354-99360)

-This section of E/M codes includes the three service categories:
+Prolonged Services (99358-99360, 99415-9941799418) This section of $\rm E/M$ codes includes the three service categories:

-Prolonged Physician Service with Direct (Face-to-Face) Patient Contact
+Prolonged Physician Service with Direct (Face-to-Face) Patient Contact Service With or Without Direct Patient Contact on the Date of an Evaluation and Management Service

-These codes report services involving direct (face-to-face) patient contact beyond the usual service, with separate codes for office and outpatient encounters (99354 and 99355) and for inpatient encounters (99356 and 99357).
-Prolonged physician services are reportable in addition to other physician services, including any level of E/M service.
-The codes report the total duration of face-to-face time spent by the physician on a given date, even if the time is not continuous.
+These codes report services involving direct (face-to-face) patient contact beyond the usual service.
+Prolonged physician services are reportable in addition-to-other physician services, including any level of F./M-service.
+The codes report the total duration of face to-face time spent by the physician on a given date, even if the time is not continuous.
+These codes report services involving total prolonged time on the same date as another evaluation and management service.
+The codes include the combined time with and without direct (face-to-face) contact with the patient.